Best Running Shorts for Women of 2024

 Inseam Length

-Loose Versus Fitted
+Loose Versus Fitted Shorts

 Finally, don’t underestimate the power of confidence.
-Do these shorts make you feel strong and capable?
+Do your shorts make you feel strong and capable?
 If not, consider trying something else.
 As one of our tester’s college teammates used to say before every race, “Look good, feel good.”

 Waistband